Lots of joy in England

 Following meditation bright and early the next morning we met outside the hostel for the traditional two mile race.
 We had found the perfect course for the race right beside the hostel - it was frosty and very very VERY chilly but that didn’t dampen any spirits.
 In fact with the added enthusiasm everyone managed to run excellent times: Colm came home in a personal best of 11:14 with Shane only a few seconds behind.

 The morning and afternoon was spent with meditation, music and fun and games.
 The first game of the day was one where we had balloons tied to each other’s legs and had to burst everyone else’s whilst keeping your own unbursted.
 Shane was spotted bursting away long after his own was burst, although he innocently maintained he never heard the sound.

-Next we had a hilarious quiz concocted by Bithika from London – the previous night we wrote down all kinds of weird and wonderful things about ourselves were now read out and we had to guess who the person was.
+Next we had a hilarious quiz – the previous night we wrote down all kinds of weird and wonderful things about ourselves were now read out and we had to guess who the person was.
 We had a lot of fun trying to guess who participated in a dance troupe in Japan or who turned a car upside down whilst learning to drive!
 Then it was time for a game of Pictionary, with five teams competing against each other.
 There was joy and laughter all around as one team member tried to draw and the rest of team would frantically try to guess.